basiljewellery28-blip/eliphasx-v2-frontend/public/legal/terms-of-service.md

 ## 15. Governing Law

 These Terms are governed by the laws of the Republic of South Africa.
-Disputes shall be resolved in the courts of [Your Province], South Africa.
+Disputes shall be resolved in the courts of Gauteng, South Africa.

 ---